Kin The Know

 What are the benefits of breast massage?

-Plus, lactation massage is a low-risk process that can help you to connect with your body and your baby while nursing, resulting in a more enjoyable breastfeeding experience for you both.
+Lactation massage is also a low-risk process that can help you connect with your body and your baby while nursing, resulting in a more enjoyable breastfeeding experience for you both.

 How to hand massage breast for lactation